oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 Adding hash column to vm_dynamic:

-       hash                -- holds the md5 like encryption indicating a change
+       hash                -- holds the md5 like hash indicating a change

 *   Update relevant Views & SPs to include the hash column